-The program, in conjunction with the office of Student Standards, establishes the protocols for alcohol and drug addiction treatment.
+The program, in conjunction with the Dean of Students Office, establishes the protocols for alcohol and drug addiction treatment.
 The first Husky P.A.W.S are recruited and trained.
 The organization conducts its first programs, in addition to program planning for the fall of 1997.

 SADD (Students against Destructive Decision) is formed on campus.
 Barry Jackson begins to see his first clients.